 By calling us on 020 3957 4151 (call charges apply) (W.e.f.
 2 May 2015)

-By using your registered email id to write to us at: [email protected]
+By using your registered email id to visit us at: https://www.bajajfinserv.in/reach-us

 How do I update my mobile number and the email address registered under my Home Loan account?